BernhardSchlegel/BierBot-mini/README.md

 omni can be contacted via Email at hello@bierbot.com.

-For more information on tje BierBot please see <https://www.bierbot.de>.
+For more information on the BierBot please see <https://www.bierbot.de>.